System Design Space

 Choose an execution model per service

-Decide where containers, serverless and managed services fit, and what operational constraints each model introduces.
+Decide where containers, serverless models, and managed services fit, then document the operating constraints each choice creates for the team.

 Step 4